AndersWik/anderswik.github.io/_posts/2014-12-04-Magento-Update-Layout.markdown

 ### Core Template

-Printing a Template in `core/text_list` block.
 Since a `core/text_list` block prints all children automatically we only need to add the block with the template attached.
+This does not work for `core/template` blocks.
+In a `core/template` block we need to print the block in the template it were added to.

 In the block declaration we change the `type` to `core/template`.
 Then we add the `name` attribute.
 This is the reference we can use if we want to add child blocks or remove the block later.
+We can also use the `name` attribute to print the block in the template file.
 The `name` needs to be unique.
-The `as` attribute can be ommited in this case.
-This attribute is needed for printing the block in a template.
+The `as` attribute can be omitted in this case.
 The `as` attribute only needs to be unique in the template file it is added to.
 The last attribute `template` is the path to the template file.
 The path starts from the themes template folder.

 {% highlight html %}
 <?xml version="1.0"?>